filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 4. Are group and travel operator market segments
 5. Are from European countries
 6. Orders meal
-7. Travel all year round (majority arrives on March, April, May, September, October, December)
+7. Travel all year round (majority arrive on March, April, May, September, October, December)
 8. Interpreted customer group name: Group Tour

 Key characteristic for cluster label 2: